Filip Taschler: 2019–2020 season: JGP medal & senior debut

-2020–2021 season: Worlds debut
+2020–2021 season: World Championships debut

 Due to the pandemic, the siblings could not continue training in the United States under Epstein and Brubaker and entered the season with only Zanni as their coach.
 They began their first full senior season at the 2020 CS Nebelhorn Trophy, their first Challenger event, which due to the pandemic was attended only by European teams largely training in the area.
 Taschlerová/Taschler won the gold medal.
 They attended their second Egna Trophy, also winning gold there.

 To conclude the season, Taschlerová/Taschler competed at the 2021 World Championships in Stockholm, where they placed twenty-second in the rhythm dance and did not advance to the free dance.
 As a result, they did not qualify a berth for the Czech Republic at the coming Winter Olympics on the first of two opportunities to do so.

-2021–2022 season: Beijing Olympics
+2021–2022 season: Beijing Olympics & First national title

 Taschlerová/Taschler began the new season on the Challenger series, placing fifth with new personal bests at the 2021 CS Lombardia Trophy.
 In continued pursuit of an Olympic spot, they were next assigned as the Czech entry to the 2021 CS Nebelhorn Trophy, the second and final opportunity for dancers to qualify to the Olympic Games.
 They were second in the rhythm dance with another new personal best but dropped to fifth after the free dance due to a twizzle error, but their placement was sufficient to clinch the fourth of four available berths at the 2022 Winter Olympics.
 Afterward, their federation formally named them to the Czech Olympic team.

 After winning the Pavel Roman Memorial and placing sixth at the 2021 CS Warsaw Cup, Taschlerová/Taschler won the Czech national title (finishing second overall at the 2022 Four National Championships).
 They were assigned to the 2022 European Championships in Tallinn and finished eleventh, qualifying for the free dance for the first time.

 Taschlerová/Taschler began the 2022 Winter Olympics as the Czech entries in the rhythm dance segment of the Olympic team event.
 They placed sixth in the segment, securing five points for the Czech team.
 This was the highest Czech placement on day one of the event.
 Ultimately, the Czech team did not advance to the second stage of the competition and finished eighth overall.
 In the dance event, Taschlerová/Taschler placed seventeenth and qualified for the free dance.
 They moved up one place in the free dance, finishing sixteenth.

 The team concluded the season at the 2022 World Championships, held in Montpellier with Russian dance teams absent due to the International Skating Union banning all Russian athletes due to their country's invasion of Ukraine.
 Taschlerová/Taschler finished thirteenth.